abdugofurjon05/unix-programming/README.md

 # unix-programming-
-All the labs and some fun C codes
+Labs, assignments and some fun with C